The programme will start on 31 August 2020. The application deadline is 1 July 2020.

 No rights can be derived from this list.
 The admission officer checks each individual study programme (including the BSc- or MSc-degrees mentioned above) on sufficient courses on nutrition, human physiology and research methodology.

 Students with other bachelor's degrees can be admitted based on the actual courses in their BSc (or MSc) programme and/or relevant work experience.
 Please ask the programme team for possibilities: firstname.lastname@example.org.

 More details about admission can be found on the website: admission criteria.

-When the grading of your programme has been done in a different way and you are not sure how to relate this to the 70% GPA requirement, please contact us by email: email@example.com.
+When the grading of your programme has been done in a different way and you are not sure how to relate this to the 70% GPA requirement, please contact the Student Service Centre via email@example.com.